Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 The escalator has two sides, one going up and one going down, both are great for photos.

-After walking straight down, passing by the bar, the view here is also nice:
+After walking all the way down, passing by the bar, the view here is also nice:

 19:45 Return to Shibuya Crossing

-Cross the street and head straight to Shibuya Parco, aiming to eat at Gokumiya.
+Cross the street and head straight to Shibuya Parco, where I want to eat at Gokumiya.

 20:00 Arrive at Shibuya Parco

-Unfortunately, Gokumiya was sold out (will come back in a few days), so we tried another kushikatsu (fried skewer) shop in the same food street.
+Unfortunately, Gokumiya was sold out (will come back in a few days), so we tried another kushikatsu shop in the same food court.

 20:15 Kushikatsu Arata Shibuya Parco